Introductory Electricity and Magnetism

-Quizzes: There will be a 10 minute quiz at the beginning of class each THURSDAY (except when there is an exam scheduled).
-There are 11 quizzes.
+Quizzes: There will be a 10 minute quiz at the beginning of class each THURSDAY (except when there is a test scheduled).
+There are 10 quizzes.
 The lowest 2 grades will be dropped.
 (Note, this includes all missed quizzes, doctors appointments, and other emergencies.)
 No make up quiz will be given after the class quiz.

 Disability Accommodations: If you need academic accommodations for a disability, you must first contact Ms. Rebecca Marin, Coordinator, Services for Students with Disabilities (214-768-4563) to verify the disability and establish eligibility for accommodations.
 Then you should schedule an appointment with the professor to make appropriate arrangements.

 Homework: Physics is not a spectator sport!
 Homework is assigned for each chapter.
 The homework solutions are posted on the course website.
 I encourage you to work in a study group and to use my office hours if you have difficulty.
 It is essential that you can solve the homework problems independently, and fully understand the concepts and principles in those problems, as very similar problems will appear in quiz, test and exam.